 Communication with the stock market

-The ambition is to maintain a high standard of financial information issued by the Group.
-Such information must be accurate and transparent to create long-term confidence in the company.
+he ambition is to maintain a high standard of financial information issued by the Group.
+Such information must be accurate and transparent in order to create long-term confidence in the company.

 Earnings and a summary of the Group’s financial position are presented quarterly and, like the annual report, are issued in printed form to all shareholders who so wish.
-All takeovers and other information that may influence the company’s share price are announced via press releases.
+All takeovers and other information that may have an effect on the company’s share price are announced via press releases.
 All financial information is also available on the website, www.nibe.com.
 Press releases and reports are posted there at the same time as they are made public.

-During the year there were a number of meetings with Swedish and foreign investors and financial analysts, the media and Aktiespararna, the Swedish Shareholders’ Association.
+During the course of the year there were a number of meetings with Swedish and foreign investors and financial analysts, the media and Aktiespararna, the Swedish Shareholders’ Association.

 The NIBE Board of Directors consists of six members, elected by the AGM.
 Directors of the company and the Chairman of the Board are elected annually by the AGM to serve for the period until the next AGM.
 Company employees participate in Board meetings as required to submit reports or to contribute expert knowledge in individual matters.

-The Board of Directors in 2016 comprised Hans Linnarson (Chair), Georg Brunstam, Eva-Lotta Kraft, Anders Pålsson, Helene Richmond and Gerteric Lindquist (CEO of the NIBE Group).
-Apart from the CEO, none of the directors of the company is employed by the company or has any operational responsibilities in the company.
+The Board of Directors in 2017 comprised Hans Linnarson (Chair), Georg Brunstam, Eva-Lotta Kraft, Anders Pålsson, Helene Richmond and Gerteric Lindquist (CEO of the NIBE Group).
+With the exception of the CEO, none of the directors of the company is employed by the company or has any operational responsibilities in the company.

-It is the opinion of the Board of Directors that all directors apart from the CEO are independent of the company.
-Please see page 104 for a brief presentation of the directors of the company.
+NIBE’s Board of Directors has determined that all directors are independent of the company apart from the CEO and Georg Brunstam, due to his position in Melker Schörling AB, which is owned by one of the principal shareholders.
+Please see page 112 for a brief presentation of the directors of the company.

 The work of the Board is governed by formal rules of procedure adopted annually to regulate the decision-making processes within the company, authority to sign for the company, meetings of the Board and the duties of the Chairman of the Board.
 The Board of Directors has not otherwise distributed responsibilities among its members.
-However, some directors are more familiar with certain matters than others because their particular expertise and experience.
+However, some Board members are more familiar with certain matters than others on account of their particular expertise and experience.

 The Board of Directors oversees the work of the MD/CEO and is responsible for ensuring that the organisation, management and administrative guidelines for the company’s funds are suitable for the purpose.
 The Board is also responsible for developing and following up the company’s strategies through plans and objectives, decisions on acquisitions, major investments, appointments to managerial positions and the continual supervision of operations during the year.
 In addition, the Board sets the budget and is responsible for the annual report.

 The Chairman leads the work of the Board and ensures that it is carried out in accordance with the Swedish Companies Act and other relevant legislation.
-The Chairman follows the progress of operations through consultations with the MD, and is responsible for ensuring that other members of the Board receive the necessary information to enable them to hold highly relevant discussions and make the best possible decisions.
+The Chairman follows the progress of operations through consultations with the MD, and is responsible for ensuring that other members of the Board receive the necessary information to enable them to hold discussions of a high quality and make the best possible decisions.

 The NIBE Board deals with all matters of significance.